akka/alpakka/docs/src/main/paradox/google-cloud-bigquery.md

 The parser function is a `JsObject => Option[T]` function.
 This is needed, because there is a possibility that the response doesn't contain any data, and in that case we need to retry the request with some delay.
-Your parser function needs to be bulletproof and the codes in the examples are not the good practices for this.
+Your parser function needs to be bulletproof and the code in the examples are not the good practices for this.
-If you returns `None` in every error case; your stream will be polling forever!
+If you return `None` in every error case; your stream will be polling forever!

 ## Running the examples